 Scientists, in addition to the FTC, have questioned the efficacy of the devices.
 Here are three studies we found and what they conclude about these devices:

-A Kansas State University (KSU) study on ultrasonic pest repellents looked at a variety of insects to see what kind of effect ultrasonic devices had if any as an insect repellent.
+Kansas State University (KSU) conducted another study on ultrasonic pest repellents that looked at a variety of insects to see what kind of effect ultrasonic devices had, if any, as an insect repellent.
 It offered the following information:

 - Cat fleas: One out of three devices worked